top of page

 There’s also ongoing discussion in Australia about Lyme‑like illness.
 NSW Health says that while locally acquired Lyme disease can’t be completely ruled out, there’s currently little evidence that the classic form of Lyme disease occurs here.
 At the same time, many Australian researchers, clinicians, and patient groups have reported people developing Lyme‑like symptoms after local tick bites, and some of these cases test positive in overseas laboratories and respond to Lyme‑directed treatment.
 Universities such as the University of Sydney and Murdoch University are actively studying tick‑borne pathogens, and because of this emerging research, some authorities now use the term “Lyme‑like illness” or “LD‑like illness” in Australia.
 It’s an area where the science is still evolving, and the conversation is ongoing.

-One of the biggest challenges with larval ticks, is simply identifying them.
-I’ve had patients told by doctors that they’d probably “brushed up against a cactus” or had a rash, only for us to zoom in with a phone camera and see the unmistakable round body and tiny back legs of larval ticks.
+One of the biggest challenges with larval ticks, is identifying them.
+I’ve had patients told by doctors that they have probably have an allergic rash, only for us to zoom in with a phone camera and see the unmistakable round body and tiny back legs of larval ticks.
+Some people don't even feel the bite, while others experience the attachment of a larval tick like an insect bite, or strong stinging sensation (which is why doctors sometimes think its a cactus spike or a splinter).

-Because they’re far too small to remove with tweezers, many people use pharmacy‑available permethrin cream (commonly used for scabies, called Lyclear) to help manage the initial irritation.
-Public tick‑bite resources including the Australian Department of Health and CDC Australia note that permethrin products are typically applied in a thin layer, left on the skin for a few minutes, then washed off before a second light application is applied for a few minutes more, before being thoroughly washed off again.
-These guidelines emphasise not rubbing the cream in but applying a small pea sized amount.
-It’s worth noting that the product label for Lyclear is written for scabies, not ticks, so the application is different.
-Permethrin is highly toxic to cats, so care is needed in households with pets.
-After using permethrin, it’s important to wash your hands thoroughly and gently clean the bite area with warm soapy water.
+Because they’re far too small to remove with tweezers, the most commonly recommended treatment for a larval tick is permethrin cream called Lyclear, which is available from the pharmacy.
+Public tick‑bite resources including the Australian Department of Health and CDC Australia note that permethrin products are typically applied to the tick-bite area in a thin layer, left on the skin for a few minutes, then washed off before a second light application is applied for a few minutes more, before being thoroughly washed off again.
+These guidelines emphasise not rubbing the cream in but gently applying or dabbing on a small pea sized amount.
+It’s worth remembering that the product label for Lyclear is written for scabies, not ticks, so the application is different -- you do not need to add the entire tube of cream to the skin and leave on overnight.
+After using permethrin cream, it’s important to wash your hands thoroughly and gently clean the bite area with warm soapy water.
+Permethrin is also highly toxic to cats, so care is needed when applying the cream around household pets.

-Once the larval tick has died, the bite usually feels less “bitey” or stingy, and the tiny body often sloughs off on its own.
+Once the larval tick has died, the bite usually feels less “bitey” or stingy, and the tiny body sloughs off on its own.
 More noticeable skin reactions typically begin within 4–12 hours, can increase in size for 2–3 days, and may last up to two weeks.
-The itch can be intense.
-Some people also develop tick‑bite hypersensitivity, where the sting of the bite is felt immediately, often due to repeated exposure over time.
+The itching sensation can continue to be very strong in some people, and certain individuals with tick‑bite hypersensitivity may experience longer periods of discomfort.
 This describes my own experience: my larval tick bite felt like acid was burning into my skin, sort of like a concentrated wasp bite but zingy and intense, and I could feel the little critter burrowing in.
-It's a sensation you don’t forget.
+It definitely calmed after the application of the cream but then stung and ached for a couple of weeks after.
+And the itching lasted 2-3 weeks.
+That burrowing feeling is a sensation you don’t forget though.
+It's horrible.

 I developed significant swelling too, and felt quite ill, but after seeing three different GPs, none believed it was a larval tick or understood why I was reacting so strongly.
 This is why taking a clear, zoomed‑in photo of the tick with your phone can be incredibly helpful.
 Make a note in your diary too, with the time, the date of the bite, and changing symptoms.
+If you are able to remove the tick, put it into a ziplock plastic bag.
+Label the bag with your name, date, site of the bite, and the tick attachment time.
+Place it in your freezer for safekeeping, as it can be sent for testing at a later date.
 Take photos of any rash or swelling that develops.
 One GP I saw used a large magnifying glass to look at the bites and could only see “a series of black dots, maybe a row of splinters.”
-It wasn’t splinters though, it was my first major brush with larval ticks, and they had bitten me at night after I’d spent 15 relaxing minutes picking tomatoes and doing some light weeding before dinner.
+It wasn’t splinters though, it was my first major brush with larval ticks, and they had bitten me at night, after I’d spent a few minutes picking tomatoes to have with my dinner.
 For future reference, splinters don’t start biting you at night, in multiple places, once you've come inside to make your dinner.
+Always pay attention when you feel like something is biting you.
+They really are tiny, so its not always easy for people to even confirm there is something on you.
+They can look as small as a pin-prick (not a pin-head).

 Where Larval Ticks Attach and How to Check Your Body